 Toy Story 3

-And so we come to the end of the saga of Woody, Buzz, and all their fiber and plastic friends, who endure the oddness of collapsing lifelessly whenever a human being is observing them—you think it’s a quantum mechanical phenomenon?—so they can enjoy being loved and played with, sometimes pretty roughly, by the children they love.
+And so we come to what I thought would be the end of the saga of Woody, Buzz, and all their fiber and plastic friends, who endure the oddness of collapsing lifelessly whenever a human being is observing them—you think it’s a quantum mechanical phenomenon, like Schrödinger’s cat?—so they can enjoy being loved and played with, sometimes pretty roughly, by the children they love.
 In 1 and 2 this was Andy, but he’s almost grown up now, heading off for college.
 What to do with all these toys?
 Attic, daycare center, yard sale, or (gasp!) the dreaded City Dump.
 Andy’s going to take Woody, but mix-ups ensue, and they all end up at the daycare center.
 At first it’s Sunnybrook Farm, but when the lights go out … it’s more like Stalag 13, complete with fuzzy, strawberry-smelling, not at all comical Colonel Klink in the form of Lots-O’-Huggin’ (“Call me Lotsa”), a big pink stuffed bear.
 So we get a prison break movie, and the break is ingenious.

 There is boisterous action, but never so frantic you don’t know exactly what’s happening.
 On a technical level it is as good as or better than anything I’ve seen lately, particularly in the climactic scenes when everybody is trapped in a monstrous garbage dump.
-My, my, how far we have come in 15 years.
 Toy Story, while still wonderful to look at, was CGI 101.
 We’re now in post-doctoral studies when it comes to what they can show, which is, bottom line, anything at all.

 But any of the above could describe just about any CGI cartoon these days.
-This is a Pixar film, which means they aren’t afraid to show situations that are genuinely emotional, not just trumped up adventures by standard plug-in characters.
+This is a Pixar film, which means they aren’t afraid to show situations that are genuinely emotional, not just trumped up adventures by standard plug-in adventure story characters.
 There are themes here that will resonate with children and adults alike.
 The last thing I expect in an animated movie is to be all teary-eyed at the end … but I was.
-Aside from Up, that hasn’t happened to me since the classic Disney days.